-Figure 92 shows the Identify Namespace data structure for the NVM Command Set.
+Figure 114 shows the Identify Namespace data structure for the NVM Command Set.

-Figure 92: Identify - Identify Namespace Data Structure, NVM Command Set Specific
+Figure 114: Identify - Identify Namespace Data Structure, NVM Command Set Specific

-Bytes O/M Description 7:0 M Namespace Size (NSZE): This field indicates the total size of the namespace in logical blocks.
-A namespace of size n consists of LBA 0 through $(n - 1)$.
+Bytes O/M Description 7:0 М Namespace Size (NSZE): This field indicates the total size of the namespace in logical blocks.
+A namespace of size $n$ consists of LBA 0 through $(n - 1)$ .
 The number of logical blocks is based on the formatted LBA size.
 This field is undefined prior to the namespace being formatted.
-15:8 Namespace Capacity (NCAP): This field indicates the maximum number of that may be allocated in the namespace at any point in time.
-The number of is based on the formatted LBA size.
-This field is undefined prior to the name formatted.
-This field is used in the case of thin provisioning and reported smaller than or equal to the Namespace Size.
-Spare LBAs are not reported field.
-A logical block is allocated when it is written with a Write or Write Uncorrected A logical block may be deallocated using the Dataset Management commans.
-23:16 М Namespace Utilization (NUSE): This field indicates the current number of logical blocks allocated in the namespace.
+15:8 М Namespace Capacity (NCAP): This field indicates the maximum number of logical blocks that may be allocated in the namespace at any point in time.
+The number of logical blocks is based on the formatted LBA size.
+This field is undefined prior to the namespace being formatted.
+This field is used in the case of thin provisioning and reports a value that is smaller than or equal to the Namespace Size.
+Spare LBAs are not reported as part of this field.
+A logical block is allocated when it is written with a Write or Write Uncorrectable command.
+A logical block may be deallocated using the Dataset Management, Sanitize, or Write Zeroes command.
+Namespace Utilization (NUSE): This field indicates the current number of logical blocks allocated in the namespace.
 This field is smaller than or equal to the Namespace Capacity.
 The number of logical blocks is based on the formatted LBA size.
-When using the NVM command set: A logical block is allocated when it is written with a Write or Write Uncorrectable command.
-A logical block may be deallocated using the Dataset Management command.
+24 M When using the NVM command set: A logical block is allocated when it is written with a Write or Write Uncorrectable command.
+A logical block may be deallocated using the Dataset Management, Sanitize, or Write Zeroes command.
 A controller may report NUSE equal to NCAP at all times if the product is not targeted for thin provisioning environments.
-24 М Namespace Features (NSFEAT): This field defines features of the namespace.
-Bits 7:3 are reserved.
+Namespace Features (NSFEAT): This field defines features of the namespace.
+Bits 7:4 are reserved.
+Bit 3 if set to '1' indicates that the non-zero NGUID and non-zero EUI64 fields for this namespace are never reused by the controller.
+If cleared to '0', then the NGUID and EUI64 values may be reused by the controller for a new namespace created after this namespace is deleted.
+This bit shall be cleared to '0' if both NGUID and EUI64 fields are cleared to 0h.
+Refer to section 7.11.
 Bit 2 if set to '1' indicates that the controller supports the Deallocated or Unwritten Logical Block error for this namespace.
 If cleared to '0', then the controller does not support the Deallocated or Unwritten Logical Block error for this namespace.
 Refer to section 6.7.1.1.
 Bit 1 if set to '1' indicates that the fields NAWUN, NAWUPF, and NACWU are defined for this namespace and should be used by the host for this namespace instead of the AWUN, AWUPF, and ACWU fields in the Identify Controller data structure.
 If cleared to '0', then the controller does not support the fields NAWUN, NAWUPF, and NACWU for this namespace.
-In this case, the host should use the AWUN, AWUPF, and ACWU fields defined in the Identify Controller data structure in Figure 90.
+In this case, the host should use the AWUN, AWUPF, and ACWU fields defined in the Identify Controller data structure in Figure 109.
 Refer to section 6.4.
 Bit 0 if set to '1' indicates that the namespace supports thin provisioning.
 Specifically, the Namespace Capacity reported may be less than the Namespace Size.
 When this feature is supported and the Dataset Management command is supported then deallocating LBAs shall be reflected in the Namespace Utilization field.
 Bit 0 if cleared to '0' indicates that thin provisioning is not supported and the Namespace Size and Namespace Capacity fields report the same value.